 [i] The OECD is principally concerned with tax rather than financial services regulation.

-William Mason has been the Director General (the senior executive) of the Guernsey Financial Services Commission since 2013.
-He is also a member of the Executive Committee of the International Association of Insurance Supervisors and chairs the Standards Assessment Working Group.
+William Mason has been the Director General of the Guernsey Financial Services Commission since 2013.
+He is also a member of the Executive Committee of the International Association of Insurance Supervisors where he has previously chaired both the Audit and Risk Committee and the Standards Assessment Working Group.
 He has a strong interest in Supervisory Technology and Green Finance.
-Prior to joining the GFSC William was Head of Risk at the Central Bank of Ireland where he led work to renew Irish financial services supervision in the wake of the Irish banking collapse including work with the ECB planning Banking Union.
-Before moving to Ireland, William worked for the UK Financial Services Authority..
+Under his leadership the Guernsey Financial Services Commission has developed: The Guernsey Green Fund – possibly the world’s first regulated green fund structure; brought into force environmentally sensitive green capital rules for life insurance individuals – possibly another world first in insurance regulation; and made moves, including planting 53,000 trees this year in an ecologically advantageous fashion, towards becoming a net zero regulator.
 Prior to becoming a financial regulator, William worked at the UK Cabinet Office where he helped write “Regulation - Less is More, a report to the Prime Minister.”
 His other publications include: “Freedom for Public Services; The Costs of Regulation and PRISM Explained – Implementing Risk Based Supervision.”
+Earlier in his career William gained private sector experience working for an international energy firm on three continents and a US strategy house, Monitor Group.